 Critical business benefits enabled by point of sale systems include:

 Point of sale represents the area where retail businesses conduct their data entry.
-From moving customers through the checkout line to automatically integrating with back-end financial management systems, point of sale software provides powerful tools to improve productivity.
+From moving customers through the checkout line to automatically integrating with back-end financial management systems, point of sale systems provide powerful tools to improve productivity.

 Point of sale software opens up a host of other major business opportunities: